 - 1. Park the power unit on a level surface and engage the parking brake. - 2.
 Move the throttle lever to the slow idle position. - 3.
 Allow the engine to idle for 3 5 minutes. - 4.
-Turn the key to the Off position and remove the key from the ignition switch. - 5.
+Move the throttle lever to the fast idle position. - 5.
+Turn the key to the Off position and remove the key from the ignition switch. - 6.
 When parking the power unit at the end of the day, turn the battery disconnect switch and the fuel shut-off valve to the Off positions.